sebastienros/fluid/README.md

 TemplateContext.GlobalMemberAccessStrategy.Register<Person>();
 ```

-> Note: When passing a model with `new TemplateContext(model)` the type of the `model` object doesnis automatically registered, unless the `registerModelProperties` argument is set to false.
+> Note: When passing a model with `new TemplateContext(model)` the type of the `model` object is automatically registered unless the `registerModelProperties` argument is set to `false`.

 ### Allow-listing specific members